umarhassan-mitodl/11.304j-spring-2009/content/pages/projects.md

 Projects
 --------

 Descriptions of the final project topics can be found in the table below.
-The final projects and reports can be seen on the {{% resource_link "a3a295cb-b471-4159-94f6-a2211b231d67" "class web site" %}}.
+The final projects and reports can be seen on the [class web site](http://web.mit.edu/11.304j/www/japan/).

 {{< tableopen >}}
 {{< theadopen >}}